Skip to main content

 My device can connect to my home network.
 Why can't it connect here?

 ResNet cannot guarantee that your device will be able to connect to the network, but we will make our best effort to assist you.
-Refer to our guide: Connect Your Devices
+Refer to our guide: Connect to RESNET-GUEST-DEVICE

 Can guests connect to the protected network?